speckerf/world-reforestation-monitor/readme.md

 restoration efforts and contributing to the development of standardized global monitoring frameworks.

+## Disclamer

+The output of this work is currently under revision and is thus not yet peer-reviewed.
+Preprint available soon.

 ## Global LAIe/FAPAR/FCOVER maps - Data availability

 Maps are available at resolutions: